jessicablank/Work-Day-Planner/README.md

 > Sometimes it *clicks* during boot camp, sometimes it *clicks* after boot camp.
 *- My UCSD Extension Coding Boot Camp Instructor*

 I often heard those wise words from my instructor ringing in my ears as I over-coded my home work assignments late at night.
 This was one of them.
 I remember getting help from a super coder classmate and not really understanding what we did to make it work, but it worked!
-I added a clear button just to prove to myself (and my supportive instructor) that I had, in fact, learned something about localStorage.
+I added a clear button just to prove that I had, in fact, learned something about localStorage.

 When I came back to this assignment I experienced one of those "click" moments my teacher described.
 My refactoring goals were to add new styling and eliminate the use of moment.js.
-I found clarity so I enthusiastically added detailed comments with ASCII faces for myself and other code reviews who might want to know how to build an application like this one ◕ ‿ ◕.
+As the code made more and more sense to me, I enthusiastically added detailed comments with ASCII faces to the app.js file ◕ ‿ ◕.

 ### Styling Leads to Clarity
 Every coding boot camper received the same CSS starter code, which means our day planners look exactly the same.

-As I tinkered with the code to add class names from [Bootswatch Cyborg Theme](https://bootswatch.com/cyborg/) "Cyborg" theme :robot:, the object-oriented nature of HTML DOM elements became more obvious than ever.
-I could explain the intuitive parent-child-siblings relationships throughout boot camp, but I don't think I fully grasped that DOM elements can be accessed and manipulated just like array elements in an object until I was able to update the HTML text area via `this.children[1]` in app.js.
+ I used the [Bootswatch Cyborg Theme](https://bootswatch.com/cyborg/):robot: to create a dark theme.
+As I eliminated the provided CSS and added the Bootswatch themes, DOM manipulation really *clicked.* I could explain the intuitive parent-child-siblings relationships throughout boot camp, but I don't think I fully grasped that DOM elements can be accessed and manipulated just like array elements in an object until I was able to update the HTML text area via `this.children[1]` in app.js.

 Original app.js file used a data attribute to update the HTML classes:
 ```